FraunhoferIEE/curriculumagent/docs/overview.rst

 Considering that the full `Teacher-Tutor-Junior-Senior` pipeline might seem a little bit excessive, we provide within the package a baseline module, described in :doc:`baseline`.
-Here you can first initialize the Baseline and then either import and retrain an already existing model, or train all of the steps yourself.
+Here you can first initialize the Baseline and either import and retrain an already existing model, or train all of the steps yourself.